Time-Varying Optimization of Networked Systems with Human Preferences: Distributed Online Algorithm

 \subsection{Distributed GP-based Online Algorithm}

-Using the shape-constrained GPs machinery described in the previous section\footnote{We recall that we outline the GPs approach for the case where $x \in \mathbb{R}$ for simplicity of exposition; the technical arguments of the paper readily extend to functions $\bx \mapsto U_{m,n}(\bx)$ with $\bx \in \bbR^n$.}, the idea is to utilize the posterior mean~\eqref{eq:GP_def_mu} as a surrogate for $U_{m,n}$.
-In particular, for a given user $n \in \mathcal{N}_m$, the posterior mean~\eqref{eq:GP_def_mu} is computed based on the $p_{m,n}^t$ functional evaluations $\{U_{m,n}(x_{m,n}^{t_i}) + \epsilon_i\}_{i = 1}^{p_{m,n}^t}$, $t_i \in \{1, \dots, t\}$, provided by the user up to time $t$; that is, we set $\hat{U}^t_{m,n}(x) = \bar{\mu}_{p_{m,n}^t}({x})$.
+Using the shape-constrained GPs machinery described in the previous section, the idea is to utilize the posterior mean~\eqref{eq:GP_def_mu} as a surrogate for $U_{m,n}$.
+In particular, for a given user $n \in \mathcal{N}_m$, the posterior mean~\eqref{eq:GP_def_mu} is computed based on the $p_{m,n}^t$ functional evaluations $\{U_{m,n}(x_{m}^{t_i}) + \epsilon_i\}_{i = 1}^{p_{m,n}^t}$, $t_i \in \{1, \dots, t\}$, provided by the user up to time $t$; that is, we set $\hat{U}^t_{m,n}(x) = \bar{\mu}_{p_{m,n}^t}({x})$.
 As pictorially illustrated in Figure~\ref{fig:algo_ex}, functional evaluations are provided sporadically by each user, and each user may provide feedback at different times.
 Furthermore, feedback is not required at each step of the online algorithm as in zeroth-order methods.

-Once the posterior mean is available, an estimate of the gradient can be obtained via, e.g., multivariable zeroth-order methods when $\bx^t_{m,n} \in \bbR^n$, or via finite-difference when $x^t_{m,n} \in \mathbb{R}$.
-As an example for the latter, one way to obtain $g_{m,n}^t $ is: with $\delta$ a pre-selected parameter.
+Once the posterior mean is available, an estimate of the gradient can be obtained via, e.g., multivariable zeroth-order methods when $\bx^t_{m} \in \bbR^n$, or via finite difference when $x^t_{m} \in \mathbb{R}$.
+As an example for the latter, one way to obtain $g_{m,n}^t $ is: with $\delta$ a preselected parameter.

 The overall algorithm with feedback from both, users and network, is tabulated as Algorithm~\ref{algo}.
 In terms of operation, the updates~\eqref{eq:OPD_sys} and~\eqref{eq:OPD_nu} are implemented at each system $m$, with $\{x_m^t\}$ being physical inputs for the system; on the other hand, the update~\eqref{eq:OPD_user} is implemented at the user's side.
 The updates~\eqref{eq:OPD_lambda} are implemented by both users and systems, and users and systems are required to exchange the local variables $x_m^t$ and $x_{m,n}^t$.